Raphael-Hemme/Raphael-Hemme.github.io/_posts/2021-01-11-js-arrays-dont-like-to-be-copied.md

 tags:
   - javascript
   - arrays
-  - reassignment
+  - variable reassignment
+  - debugging

 ---

-Yesterday, I was reminded that arrays in JS really do not like to be copied but love to take all the names they can get for themselves.
+Yesterday, I was reminded that arrays in JavaScript really don't like to be copied but love to take all the names they can get for themselves.

 I was going through a few vanilla JavaScript projects on codecademy to refresh and consolidate the basics and I got stuck for quite a long time on an issue I had where the program gave me as its output completely new arrays with values nowhere present in the "raw data".
 And the program did that even though I was expecting it just to push those arrays that pass a test into a new array.